maryyyyna/Deep_Leaning_and_Applied_AI_Project/README.md

  - `Fine_Tuning.ipynb`: the jupyter notebook used for Fine-Tuning `Llama-3.2-1B` Model.
  - `Performance_Evaluation.ipynb`: the jupyter notebook used for Evaluating Model Performance using metrics like Perplexity, BLEU score, ROUGE score and BERT score.
  - `report.pdf`: the final report summarizing the project findings.

+## Code Instructions

+The Jupyter Notebooks was run on Google Colab using Tesla T4 GPU.
+The dataset and the Fine-Tuned Model configuration were uploaded on Google Drive to make them accessible in the notebook.